2026 Festival Programme

 2:00pm – 3:00pm | Kimmeridge House, Talbot Campus

-Talk – Producing KPOP Demon Hunders
+Talk – Producing KPOP Demon Hunters

 Join us as we walk through the creative process of bringing KPOP into the screen.